Skip to main content

 You may be able to claim this credit if:

-• you made a qualified donation or are the owner of a business entity that made a qualified donation to an eligible food pantry.
+• you or your business made a qualified donation or are the owner of a business entity that made a qualified donation to an eligible food pantry in New York State.

 The credit is equal to 25% of the fair market value of qualified donations, with a maximum benefit of $5,000 per year.
-For more information, see TSB-M-18(4)C, (5)I, Farm Donations to Food Pantries Credit.
+For more information see Farm donations to food pantries credit.

 Investment Tax Credit

-You may be eligible for 20% of your qualified investment in property principally used in the production of goods by farming, agriculture, horticulture, floriculture, or viticulture.
+• places in service qualified property principally used in the production of farming, agriculture, horticulture, floriculture, or viticulture after April 1, 2022.

 Farm Employer Overtime Credit